Technical Support

 fload and double precision in RecurDyn Single and double precision in RecurDyn

-*Single menas Single precision, and Double means Double precision in the above image.
+*Single means Single precision, and Double means Double precision in the above image.